jtung0705/cse15l-lab-reports/lab1.md

 working directory after running command: /home/lecture1/messages

 This just took me out of home directory, no problems.
 I used Ctrl + C to exit the mode since it interrupts.
-The ``cat`` command was waiting for an input because its meant to concatenate so that is why when you type again, it outputs the same string because you are concatening a empty string with the string you typed
+The ``cat`` command was waiting for an input

+cat is meant to concatenate but in this case, it outputs the same string because it takes your keyboard as a input

 > cat directory